 When you’re in your .NET Core project, it’s always easy: you just register your DbContext in ConfigureServices, and then inject it into whichever Page, View or Controller you might need it in.
 However, when you have another project or solution you’re working on and you’d still like to use the same DbContext and your entity classes in it, you have to find another way to do it!
-What should we do, then?
-Description Let’s first take a look at the use cases and tech stack.…Continue reading How to instantiate your DbContext outside your Data project?
+What should we…Continue reading How to create a DbContext from just a connection string?

-Just resolved a random issue that’s difficult enough to google, that I think it’s worth documenting!
-These seem to be popping up whenever you work with anything that’s fairly fresh out of oven… This particular case revolves around Visual Studio being incredibly obnoxious, and starting to throw a ton of errors on code that worked five minutes prior.
-In my case, the error happened after updates to Visual Studio.
-Always fun.
-Symptoms The errors started popping up in Visual Studio.
-Basically, I just started getting…Continue reading How to fix “The type or namespace name ‘Services’ does not exist in the namespace ‘Microsoft.AspNetCore.Components’ (are you missing an assembly reference?)”
+I have just resolved a random issue that’s difficult enough to google so I thought it would be worth documenting!
+These seem to be popping up whenever you work with anything that’s fairly fresh out of the oven… This particular case revolves around Visual Studio being incredibly obnoxious and starting to throw a ton of errors on code that worked five minutes prior.
+In my case, the error happened after…Continue reading How to fix “The type or namespace name ‘Services’ does not exist in the namespace ‘Microsoft.AspNetCore.Components’ (are you missing an assembly reference?)”

 Just a quick piece of documentation, as this piece of code has changed in different versions of .NET Core 3.0 so far a few times.
 Need to have things like this written down somewhere!
 UriHelper / NavigationManager with .NET Core 3.0 Both of these helper libraries do essentially the same thing: navigate/browse/redirect the user to a different address, component, page or view in or by your web app.
 What you…Continue reading How to use UriHelper or NavigationManager in .NET Core 3.0 & Blazor?

 Welp – just ran into this one, and as I expect others to encounter the same issue, better document in right away!
 So in Blazor, I was crafting a simple component that’d display some data in a nice way.
 Being lazy and crafty, I thought I’d copy-paste some similar code from an earlier POC I had built, since I knew it worked.
 The component was overriding a method called “OnInitAsync”,…Continue reading ‘__generated__Index.OnInitAsync()’: no suitable method found to override